krishnazoro/js/README.md

 # Bitwise operator

-1. Bitwise operator to 32 bit
+1. Bitwise operator to 32 bit.

 2. The symbol is &, |, ^, ~.

 ---

 # Control flow

-1. In this operator and expression along with condtional statement
+1. In this operator and expression along with condtional statement.

 2. conditional operator are two types.

 - If else
 - Switch case

-i.
-If else
+## If else

 1. We assign the multiple statement in the condition.

 2.  syntax:
     if(condition){
     statement